 Tell us your favorite memory as a DJ:

 The most memorable time on the radio was this last week, believe it or not.
 We got a call in from a student taking Ian McDonalds’ ceramics class telling us that they were listening to our show and proceeded to request Steely Dan song.
 About 10 minutes later we were shouting out Ian’s class (never had him as a professor) and we got a call from the man himself.
 He explained that he hated Steely Dan and it was all a prank by his students.
 He ended up requesting a couple of bands that turned out really great!
 Thank you Ian for playing along.

 I think that we play songs that people have forgotten about through the decades.
 A lot of the music we play wasn’t made this century, and I think it give the show a very universal character.
 It’s really an hour for us to slow down the world to a simpler time, and play songs that give some insight to how the world used to function.

 If you could play only one album on the radio for the rest of your DJ career, what would it be and why?

-How did you come up with your DJ name and/or show name?
+How did you come up with your DJ name and show name?

 Dream guest to have on your show?

-Thanks, Drexel the Code!
-If you’re interested in being the next featured DJ of the week, contact email@example.com.
+Thanks, The Count!
+If you’re interested in being the next DJ in the spotlight, contact firstname.lastname@example.org.